core-interaction/core-interaction.github.io/topic/everything/index.md

 ### It’s increasingly just JS, behind the scenes

-JavaScript began as a client-side (on your computer), front-end language running in the browser—but now with environments like [Node](https://nodejs.org/en/), JS has moved to server-side (on the remote computer) functionality previously dominated by scripting languages like [ASP](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjEtfa8nc31AhUomeAKHd_ABUQQFnoECE8QAQ&url=https%3A%2F%2Fdotnet.microsoft.com%2Fen-us%2Flearn%2Faspnet%2Fwhat-is-aspnet&usg=AOvVaw1D_8ap9ArdBqxmTX1ce1xL), [Perl](https://www.perl.org), [PHP](https://www.php.net), [Ruby](https://www.ruby-lang.org/en/).
+JavaScript began as a client-side (on your computer), front-end language running in the browser.
+But now with engines like [V8](https://v8.dev) and environments like [Node](https://nodejs.org/en/), JS has moved to server-side (on the remote computer) functionality previously dominated by scripting languages like [ASP](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjEtfa8nc31AhUomeAKHd_ABUQQFnoECE8QAQ&url=https%3A%2F%2Fdotnet.microsoft.com%2Fen-us%2Flearn%2Faspnet%2Fwhat-is-aspnet&usg=AOvVaw1D_8ap9ArdBqxmTX1ce1xL), [Perl](https://www.perl.org), [PHP](https://www.php.net), [Ruby](https://www.ruby-lang.org/en/).

 This means that JavaScript doesn’t just run *in* a webpage you’re looking at—it often now actually *builds* the page itself.
 More and more, JS isn’t a *part* of the stack so much as it really *is* the stack.

 This “javascript everywhere” movement means that the tendrils of the web can encompass many non-web-page uses.
 Maybe it is in an app, maybe a headless data API, maybe a [hardware integration](https://www.theverge.com/2022/8/18/23206110/james-webb-space-telescope-javascript-jwst-instrument-control), maybe it is even something entirely *offline*—but it is still web technologies, most of the way down.